-Pandemic Overview report focuses on progression of infections and deaths worldwide and in selected epicenters.
+Pandemic Overview focuses on infections and deaths worldwide and in selected epicenters.

 An automated Airflow process extracts Johns Hopkins data from GitHub each day, transforms it into daily row data, and loads it into my database.
 It then generates an HTML report using Jupyter Lab.

-Anomalies Analysis report highlights data points of note from the previous day using Verticals.
+Anomalies Analysis report highlights data of note using Verticals.

 This report is also based on the source data from above process.
 Data is then analyzed by Verticals to identify data points from previous day that are anomalous when compared to the days before.
 These are then addressed in an HTML report generated by Jupyter Lab.